maxtheman/demo-htmx-nodejs/readme.md

 They should be automatically applied upon deployment.

+### Organization
+- /routes contains the routes for the application.
+As the application grows, each feature can be broken out into its own file.
+- /views contains the html templates.
+These are rendered with Eta on the server.
+HTMX is used to update the DOM, check the hx-* attributes.
+In the future, it might be better to have sub-folders for each feature, /todo, /list, etc.
+- queries.js contains the queries for the database.
+Queries is the main object here, and acts as your 'orm' to extend
+- index.js is the entrypoint for the application.

 Other stuff:
-- index.js is the entrypoint for the application.
-It's a standard Express.js app.
-Edit business logic there.
 - src/instrumentation.js is used to instrument the app with opentelemetry.
 You probably don't need to change this.
-- src/queries.js is a convenience wrapper around the database for interacting with the database.
-- views/* contains the html templates.
-These are rendered with EJS on the server.
-HTMX is used to update the DOM, check the hx-* attributes.
 - public/* contains the static assets.

 ## Devops